jam-computing/tree-lights/README.md

 # Algorithm

-+ Use image manipulation to pinpoint each light - max of a moving weighted average - look at convolutions ( somone translate pls )
++ Use image manipulation to pinpoint each light - max of a moving weighted average
 + Rotate tree 90 degrees then repeat
 + Tree should have central axis in centre of image